-Dwarf Campbell’s Russian Hamster Appearance and size
+Campbell’s Russian Dwarf Hamster Appearance

 In general, captive hamsters have greyish brown hair on the body, with a vertical black stripe over the spine.
-Creamier colored fur often features along the hamsters flanks, and the abdomen is notably white.
+Creamier colored fur often features along the hamster’s flanks, and the abdomen is notably white.

 True to their name, these hamsters do indeed have white, hairy feet.
 Essentially, nature’s boots which help the breed retain heat when living in colder habitats.
 It’s important to note these hamsters do not turn white during winter months, retaining its greyish hue for life.

-Dwarf Campbell’s Russian Hamster breeding and sociability
+Dwarf Campbell’s Russian Hamster mating and breeding

-Like other dwarf hamster breeds, they can be kept in same-sex groups and most successfully if they have been reared together.
+Campbell’s Dwarf hamsters are a solitary species in the wild, but like other dwarf hamster breeds, they can be kept in same-sex groups and most successfully if they have been reared together.

 Be vigilant for changes in behavior, notably aggression and bullying – it’s important to separate these hamsters immediately to avoid the risk of injuries.